Variation of the uncentered maximal characteristic Function: The optimal rate in lambda

 and \(|\nu(x)|=1\).
 This is Definition~5.4 in \cite{MR3409135}.
-As in the remark after Definition~5.4 we have \(\rb E\subset\mb E\).
-By Lemma~5.5 in \cite{MR3409135} we have that \(\H^{d-1}\) restricted to \(\mb E\) is equal to \(\H^{d-1}\) restricted to \(\rb E\).
+By Lemma~5.5 in \cite{MR3409135} we have \(\rb E\subset\mb E\) and \(\sm{\mb E\setminus\rb E}=0\).
 Thus it suffices to consider only the reduced boundary when estimating the perimeter of a set.
 But most of the time we will formulate the results for the measure theoretic boundary.
 The exception is \Cref{lem_finMf}, which we could only prove for the reduced boundary because there we make use of Theorem~5.13 in \cite{MR3409135}, which states the following.

 \begin{lem}[Theorem~5.13 in \cite{MR3409135}] Let \(E\subset\mathbb{R}^d\) be a measurable set.
 Assume \(0\in\rb E\) with \(\nu(0)=(1,0,\ldots,0)\).
 Then for \(r\rightarrow0\) we have \(\ind{\f1rE}\rightarrow\ind{\{x:x_1<0\}}\) in \(L^1_\loc(\mathbb{R}^d)\). \end{lem}